ton-community/ton-docs/docs/participate/run-nodes/archive-node.md

 systemctl start validator.service
 ```

-10. Open `mytonctrl` and check the node status using the `status` command.
+10. Open `mytonctrl` from _local user account_ and check the node status using the `status` command.

 ## Node maintenance